dfds/dojo/workshops/git-github-vscode-intro/README.md

   - Linting and security scanning
 - Out-of-scope for this workshop

----

 ### Exercise: Installing VS Code

-- Download and install from <https://code.visualstudio.com/> (local admin rights not required)
+- Download and install from <https://code.visualstudio.com/>
+- Local admin rights not required
+- Built-in auto-update

-*Do not recommend installing via Software Center (per-machine).*
+*Do not recommend installing via Software Center as this installs "per-machine",<br>and has a slower update cycle.*

----

 ### Demo: Cool VS Code features